robbytables/bug-free-invention/unit-6-flask/instructor-resources/hw-10wk-11/README.md

 You will create a new `.py` file and write code to solve the problem.
 For example, you would create `problem1.py` with your solution code to the first problem.
 Run the file from the command line to check your work.

-*Reminder: On your laptop, you can run the file from your command line with the following command:*
+*Reminder: On your laptop, you can run the file from your command line with the following:*

 ```
 python problem1.py
 ```

-> **Hint**: After finish writing your code, launch your server, go into your browser and be sure that your Flask app is outputting the intended data.
+> **Hint**: After finish writing your code, launch your server, go into your browser, and be sure that your Flask app is outputting the intended data.

 ## Requirements:

-* By the end of this, you should have 1 `.py` file.
+* By the end of this, you should have one `.py` file.

 ------------

-## Problem 1: "Today your love, tomorrow the (hello) world"
+## Problem 1: "Today Your Love, Tomorrow the (Hello) World"

-### Skill You're Practicing: Writing basic Flask applications
+### Skill You're Practicing: Writing basic Flask applications.

 Write a Flask app that returns your favorite food.